Sexuality and disability

-Sexuality and disability is a topic regarding the sexual behavior and practices of people with disabilities, who have a range of sexual desires and differ in the ways they choose to express their sexuality.
-Commonly, people with disabilities lack comprehensive sex education that would assist in their sexual lives.
-This roots from the idea that people with disabilities are asexual in nature and are not sexually active.
-Although some people with disabilities are asexual, it is a misconception to label all as such.
+Sexuality and disability is a topic regarding the sexual behavior and practices of people with disabilities.
+Like the general population, these individuals exhibit a wide range of sexual desires and adopt diverse methods of expressing their sexuality.
+It is a widespread concern, however, that many people with disabilities do not receive comprehensive sex education, which could otherwise positively contribute to their sexual lives.
+This stems from the idea that people with disabilities are asexual in nature and are not sexually active.
+Although some people with disabilities identify as asexual, generalizing this label to all such individuals is a misconception.
 Many people with disabilities lack rights and privileges that would enable them to have intimacy and relationships.
 When it comes to sexuality and disability there is a sexual discourse that surrounds it.
-The intersection of sexuality and disability is often associated with victimization, abuse, and purity.
+The intersection of sexuality and disability is often associated with victimization, abuse, and purity, although having a disability does not change someone's sexuality, nor does it change their desire to express it.

 For physical disabilities that change a person's sexual functioning, such as spinal cord injury, there are methods that assist where needed.
-An individual with disabilities may enjoy sex with the help of sex toys and physical aids (such as bed modifications), by finding suitable sex positions, or through the services provided by a qualified sex worker.
+An individual with disabilities may enjoy sex with the help of sex toys and physical aids (such as bed modifications), by finding suitable sex positions, or through the services provided by a sex worker.